anki-code/fstrider/README.md

 ## Future features

 Feel free to grab and implement.
 PR is welcome!

-### Shell integration
+### Configuration
-#### Xonsh shell
-- Using xonsh shell history to jump into directories.
-- Run shell command in this directory.
-#### Other shells support.
-- Change current directory.
+- The way to change key bindings.
+- Load env config from file.
 ### Navigation
 - Up key at first option moves cursor to end.
 ### Dialog